mirkomarras/kgglm/README.md

 ```

 # Data

+> [!TIP]
-*The data is already available in the repository, while the paths can be downloaded from the previous link.
+> *The data is already available in the repository, while the paths can be downloaded from the previous link.
 The paths_random_walk folder must be placed in the folder of the corresponding dataset (e.g. data/lfm1m/paths_random_walk)*.

 ### Datasets info